kantsharma0123/YoutubeAnalysis/README.md

  5. Even though videos published in April 2023 were 180.4% greater than in March 2023 the viewership dropped drastically in April by 74.8%.This might be due to people switching to Jio Cinema App for IPL.

+ 6. We found than JIOCINEMA YOUTUBE CHANNEL VIEWERSHIP INCREASED BY 11283.3% since its inception in 2016.
+Fifa 2022 and IPL 2023 broadcast rights were a huge kingpin in achieving this milestone.